WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 WordPress maintenance checklists are an essential aspect of managing an online business.
 Though every business is unique, the steps to follow in a WordPress maintenance routine will vary from website to website.

-Take this list of safety tips for WordPress maintenance as a starting point, and modify them as you discover what works for your website type.
+Take this list of safety tips for WordPress maintenance as a starting point.
+Modify them as you discover what works for your website type.
 You should find a routine or frequency that aligns with your time and busy schedule.

 Remember, automation is a critical component of reducing WordPress maintenance tasks.
 You should invest more in tools and services that automatically help you perform maintenance activities.